cypress-io/circleci-orb/docs/examples.md

 ## simple

 Runs all Cypress tests without recording results on the Dashboard.
-Installs dependencies with "npm ci", caches NPM modules and Cypress binary.
+Installs dependencies with `npm ci`, caches NPM modules and the Cypress binary.

 ```yaml
 version: 2.1